-Contractors that create many tickets can be trained to submit locate requests using our free software 24 hours a day, 7 days a week.
+Contractors that create many tickets can be trained through an online training program and then will be able to submit requests 24 hours a day, 7 days a week.
 There are many advantages to submitting requests this way.
-Click here or send an email to firstname.lastname@example.org for more information.
+Click here to sign up for an online account and training.
 We currently do not accept requests by email and we no longer accept requests by fax.

 Utility owners follow the APWA (American Public Works Association) standard to mark the locations of their underground facilities.
 The following colors are used:

 RED – Electric Power Lines, Cables, Conduit and Lighting Cables

 YELLOW – Gas, Oil, Steam, Petroleum or Gaseous Materials

 ORANGE – Communication, Alarm or Signal Lines, Cables or Conduit

 PURPLE – Reclaimed Water, Irrigation and Slurry Lines

 GREEN – Sewers and Drain Lines